 If your dog could talk, she would tell you how much she hates the cage dryer at the groomer.
 They are noisy and scary.

-Myth #6: Bathing removes natural oils from the coat.
+Myth #6: When you give your dog a bath, you remove natural oils from the coat.

 Actually, this one is both true and not true.

 You really have to overdo bathing for this to be a problem.
 Depending on the dog, frequent bathing (such as once a week) may rid the coat of natural oils.
 Dog conditioners help restore these oils.

 So back to the once-a-month rule to keep a dog clean.

 If you have a mudpuppy who is dirty all the time, rinsing with warm water between shampoos should help keep your little rascal presentable.

 For allergic dogs or dogs with specific skin conditions, many dermatologists are recommending frequent baths.